ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

     Which inputs are required and in what order depends on the algorithm.
     However, when an algorithm requires a particular order, numeric inputs usually come first as they tend to be configuration parameters.
-    Refer to the documentation of each key derivation or key agreement algorithm for information.
+    Refer to the documentation of each key derivation or key-agreement algorithm for information.

     This function is used for inputs which are fixed-size non-negative integers.